-- Rooflines should modulate or vary to prevent larger expanses of uninterrupted roofs. - All mechanical equipment located on a roof should be incorporated in the overall composition of the building, either contained within roof forms or screened by parapet walls. - To the extent possible, vegetated roofs, using drought resistant plants, are a preferred option to mitigate heat absorption and stormwater runoff and reduce energy costs and roof replacement costs.
+- All mechanical equipment located on a roof should be incorporated in the overall composition of the building, either contained within roof forms or screened by parapet walls. - To the extent possible, vegetated roofs, using drought resistant plants, are a preferred option to mitigate heat absorption and stormwater runoff and reduce energy costs and roof replacement costs.

-- For low-sloped roofs (slope $\leq 2:12$), finished roof surface should have a Solar Reflectance Index (SRI) of 78 or greater for a minimum of 75% of the roof surface. - For steep-sloped roofs (slope \ge 2:12), finished roof surface should have a minimum SRI of 29 or greater for a minimum of 75% of the roof surface. - When utilizing vegetated roof surfaces, the vegetated space should cover at least 50% of the roof surface. - When utilizing a combination of vegetated and high solar reflectance roof surfaces, install them such that the following equation is satisfied: (Area of SRI Roof / 0.75) + (Area of Vegetated Roof / 0.5) ≥ Total Roof Area.
+- For low-sloped roofs (slope ≤ 2:12), finished roof surface should have a Solar Reflectance Index (SRI) of 78 or greater for a minimum of 75% of the roof surface. - For steep-sloped roofs (slope ≥ 2:12), finished roof surface should have a minimum SRI of 29 or greater for a minimum of 75% of the roof surface. - When utilizing vegetated roof surfaces, the vegetated space should cover at least 50% of the roof surface. - When utilizing a combination of vegetated and high solar reflectance roof surfaces, install them such that the following equation is satisfied: (Area of SRI Roof / 0.75) + (Area of Vegetated Roof / 0.5) > Total Roof Area.